How to Launch Your Fashion Collection: Tips From TEG’s Specialists

 You’ll be happy to know that we provide the highest quality in the industry.
 We craft garments based on artisanal practices and perform every aspect of our in-house development and high-end production in our Los Angeles and San Francisco studios.

 Utilize Social Media

 Creating a successful fashion collection doesn’t end once the finished product has been delivered.
-Throughout this design process and period, it’s crucial that you are communicating with your target audience.
+Throughout this design process and period, you must be communicating with your target audience.
 One of the very best ways to do this is online.

-Create a website or a fashion collection book, often known as a lookbook, and then create accounts across social media (Facebook, Instagram, Pinterest, etc.).
+Create a website or a fashion collection book, often known as a lookbook, and create accounts across social media (Facebook, Instagram, Pinterest, etc.).
 Begin promoting your fashion collection as early as possible.
-Capture your audience by sharing your behind the scenes process.
+Capture your audience by sharing your behind-the-scenes process.
 Showcase preliminary sketches, videos of fittings, and other little tidbits about your upcoming collection that will keep your audience interested.

 Instagram is one of the best places for fashion collections to be seen.
-You can sell direct to consumer from your feed with a commercial account, and increase your chances of exposure through cross-posting.
+You can sell direct to consumers from your feed with a commercial account and increase your chances of exposure through cross-posting.
 When curating your feed, be sure that it supports your brand’s signature style throughout.